 It’s incredible what a slower shutter speed can achieve when photographing natural elements such as moving water or scudding clouds.

 Slowing the shutter down adds a sense of motion in the clouds.
-Rather than being still, they spread and create leading lines – especially if they’re moving away from you.
+Rather than being still, they spread and create leading lines (see examples) – especially if they’re moving away from you.

 Slower shutter speeds turn a typical waterfall shot into a magical composition – the water blends to form long flowing ribbons of white.